Special counsel Jack Smith issues revised indictment in Trump election case

 However, the central charges remain identical to the first version of the indictment: that Trump entered into a conspiracy to defraud the United States; to obstruct and impede an official proceeding; and to prevent legitimate votes from being counted.

+It details how Trump allegedly stoked his supporters to action, pressured election officials and entered into a scheme to falsify Electoral College votes.

-Trump faces four counts related to those criminal charges.
+Trump faces four criminal counts related to those conspiracy charges.

 “Each of these conspiracies — which build on the widespread mistrust the Defendant was creating through pervasive and destabilizing lies about election fraud — targeted a bedrock function of the United States government: the nation’s process of collecting, counting and certifying the results of the presidential election,” the indictment reads.